-- Heating purchased products (lunch boxes, etc.) or bagging products - Receiving orders and retrieving products for products ordered through a clerk such as hot snacks and cigarettes - New services based on recognizing gender, age and products customers are hesitant to purchase - · Recommendation of products - · Prevention of shoplifting - Customer service for customers with special needs such as elderly, foreign nationals, or people who use a wheelchair - Assistance and other services
+- Heating purchased products (lunch boxes, etc.) or bagging products - Receiving orders and retrieving products ordered through a clerk such as hot snacks and cigarettes - New services based on recognizing gender, age, and products customers are hesitant to purchase - · Recommendation of products - · Prevention of shoplifting - Customer service for customers with special needs such as elderly, foreign nationals, or wheelchair-users. - Assistance and other services

 These are only a few examples of customer interaction.
 Not all of these services need to be implemented.
-However, the competition expects proposal and demonstrations that foresee a future of new services including the interaction between people (staff/customers) and robots.
+However, the competition expects proposals and demonstrations that foresee a future of new services including the interaction between people (staff and customers) and robots.
 The competition also expects participants to generate appeal by illustrating the specific use prescribed to their system in their demonstration via role-playing and other means.
-The judging panel evaluates those customer interaction from the perspectives outlined below.
+The judging panel evaluates those customer interactions from the perspectives outlined below.